workerb-io/jenkins/README.md

-# jenkins
+# Jenkins Commands

-workerB scripts for jenkins automation
+Some workerB commands to ease your Jenkins workflow.

+## How to use:
+1.